kailash-manasarovar/statement/docs/timeline/2025/march.md

 - They can't help me.
 - Here's [my original email](../../content/documents/emails/dom-halloran-2.png) and [the reply](../../content/documents/emails/dom-halloran-1.png).
 - The name immediately reminded me of Domingo, and also the name of the psychic caretaker in the film, The Shining.
-- I'm so horribly hacked, it felt like they tailored this message just for me in an "up yours" kind of way, like they've been doing with everything else.
+- I'm so horribly hacked, and permanently high on something, it felt like they tailored this message just for me in an "up yours" kind of way, like they've been doing with everything else.
 - Or perhaps it was a most marvelous coincidence.
 - This is how I felt on 15th March 2025.
 - However, while editing this section in March 2026, I realize that my concern about the name *Dom Halloran* was somewhat over the top.